selfagency/rushkoff-archive-astro/src/content/2018-11-07_winning_is_for_losers__enspiral_and_the_politics_of_consent.md

 ---
-title: Winning Is for Losers: Enspiral and the Politics of Consent
+title: 'Winning Is for Losers: Enspiral and the Politics of Consent'
 subtitle: How a collective in New Zealand is pointing the way to social change from the bottom up
 date: 2018-11-07
 blurb:
 notes:
 publication: medium
 categories: [journalism]
 ---